Paper, Scissors, Gravity

 In 1961, a physicist named Tullio Regge had an idea: what if you don't need smooth curves at all?
 What if you can approximate curved spacetime with flat triangles, just like a GPU approximates a sphere?

-He was right.
-And the math is shockingly simple.
+He was right, and the math is shockingly simple.

 The cone trick